 - Banyan trees of Tanna - Vanuatu, Tafea, Tanna island.
 Many historical villages of Tanna island have giant banyan trees which are located in the centre of local culture - dancing place (nasara).
 Diameter of such trees reportedly reaches 50 m.
+Banyan in Lomteuheakal has approximate trunk circumference of 26 m.
 Banyan of Yakel village has a house built on top - this house is used for circumcision of local boys.
 Kaluas is considered by locals to be the largest banyan tree in the world.
 Tree is extremely large, unfortunately no data about its size found.

 - Mayang Spring - Papua New Guinea, East New Britain.
-Extremely powerful spring, output circa 20,000 l/s.
+Extremely powerful spring with a discharge of some 20,000 l/s.
 Source of Galowe River.

 - Northern Malaita diamond pipes - Solomon Islands, Malaita.
 Unique find of rare rock compositions (alnoite, lharzburgite) - possibly the first known diamond pipes in oceanic crust in the world.
 Found garnets and microdiamonds and there are expectations that diamonds will be found here as well.

 - Ropen of Umboi Island - Papua New Guinea, Umboi Island, Morobe Province.
 According to tales and legends sometimes here is seen a featherless, enormous flying creature.
 In the night, while flying, it is glowing for several seconds.
 It is seen in other parts of Papua New Guinea too but less often.
 Some believe that this might be a flying reptile similar to pterosaur.